Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 • the use of my name and/or image in photos, video, internet transmission or other media in connection with promoting the presentation and the conference.

-• I also grant BID and its successors, assigns, and licensees a royalty-free and unlimited license to broadcast, display, reproduce, edit, exhibit, and distribute the Recording, any and all written or verbal material I submit as part of my presentation (“materials”), and any derivative works created from or with it, over television, cable, the Internet, by creating CDs or DVDs, or by any other communication medium.
+• I also grant BID, its Fiscal Sponsor, and its successors, assigns, and licensees a royalty-free and unlimited license to broadcast, display, reproduce, edit, exhibit, and distribute the Recording, any and all written or verbal material I submit as part of my presentation (“materials”), and any derivative works created from or with it, over television, cable, the Internet, by creating CDs or DVDs, or by any other communication medium.
 BID also retains the right, at its sole discretion, to choose whether to archive the footage of the Recording, and whether to use it for any other purpose.
 I acknowledge that in accordance with the license provided herein BID has the right to display and provide the Recording and materials via the BID website.

 • I give permission to BID to use the Recording, my name, likeness, voice, and biographical information and any other information about me in connection with the advertising, promotion and public relation efforts relating to the presentation and the conference in any and all media, now known or hereafter created without any compensation to me.